plasma-umass/scalene/README.md

                              output profiles every so many seconds (default: inf) --cpu-only            only profile CPU time (default: profile CPU, memory, and copying) --profile-all         profile all executed code, not just the target program (default: only the target program) --profile-only PROFILE_ONLY
-                             profile only code for filenames that contain the given string (default: no restrictions) --use-virtual-time    measure only CPU time, not time spent in I/O or blocking (default: False) --cpu-percent-threshold CPU_PERCENT_THRESHOLD
+                             profile only code in filenames that contain the given strings, separated by commas (default: no restrictions)
+       --use-virtual-time    measure only CPU time, not time spent in I/O or blocking (default: False) --cpu-percent-threshold CPU_PERCENT_THRESHOLD
                              only report profiles with at least this percent of CPU time (default: 1%)